 History of the Position

-After leading the Division of Student Affairs for 24 years at Valparaiso University, Bonnie Hunter will retire, concluding her tenure as Vice President of Student Affairs in June 2019.
+After leading the Division of Student Affairs for 24 years at Valparaiso University, the current person in the position will retire, concluding her tenure as Vice President of Student Affairs in June 2019.
 It is anticipated the new Vice President for Student Affairs will begin July 1, 2019.

 Likely Opportunities, Priorities, and Challenges of the Position